kletobias/p2022/_projects/hearthstone-euro-to-in-game-currency-conversion.md

 aggregate distribution of these draws.

-Notably, the individual draw distribution does not exhibit normality—evidenced by the asymmetrical probabilities heavily biased towards 'common' outcomes.
+Notably, the individual draw distribution does not exhibit normality-evidenced by the asymmetrical probabilities heavily biased towards 'common' outcomes.
 Nonetheless, the CLT assures that the distribution of sample means will approximate a normal distribution as the sample size burgeons, provided the draws are independent and identically